mfeldt/AOSAT/paper.md

 spectral density of residual wavefront errors.
 An example output is given in \autoref{fig:tearsheet}.
  To perform such analyses often requires a higher amount of FFT executions than the actual simulation package is performing.
-To enhance execution speed, `AOSAT`'s analyzers can make use of the `cupy` library.
+To enhance execution speed, `AOSAT`'s analyzers can make use of the `cupy` library [@cupy].
 If installed, `AOSAT` will perform most array operations on the GPU, which generally leads to a speed increase by a factor of 3 to 5.

  ![Page 1 of an example tearsheet made from one of the provided examples.\label{fig:tearsheet}](tearsheet.png)